mvolkmann/blog/src/swift/testflight.md

      and save it somewhere on your hard drive.
    - Click the "Next" button.
 1. Click the "Upload" button.
+   This can take a few minutes to complete on a fast machine.
 1. When processing completes, if you see the message "Missing Compliance", click the "Manage" link after the message and answer some encryption questions.
    If sending HTTP requests using HTTPS, you will have to submit a form to the U.S. government which is explained in the encryption questions.

-### Part 4 - Distribute App
+### Part 4 - Distributing an App

-1. Return to the App Store Connect web page and the TestFlight tab.
+1. Return to the App Store Connect web page and the "TestFlight" tab.
 1. Click the "Create Group" link to add testers.
 1. Enter a group name.
 1. Check the "Enable automatic distribution" checkbox.